tailwindlabs/tailwindcss/source/docs/cursor.blade.md

     [
       '.cursor-pointer',
       'cursor: pointer;',
-      "Set the mouse cursor to a pointer and indicate a link.", ],
+      "Set the mouse cursor to a pointer to indicate a link.", ],
+    [
+      '.cursor-wait',
+      'cursor: wait;',
+      "Set the mouse cursor to indicate that the application is busy.", ],
+    [
+      '.cursor-move',
+      'cursor: move;',
+      "Set the mouse cursor to indicate that the element can be moved.", ],
     [
       '.cursor-not-allowed',